Covid 19 Parent/Carer Information & FAQs

 What will happen if a child exhibits symptoms of Covid 19?

-Any pupil who falls ill during will be taken to the medical room and cared for separately by a member of staff wearing PPE you will be contacted and asked to come and collect your child, government guidance is that you should then be tested to confirm if they are infected.
-Please keep the school updated to help us make the right decisions to protect other students and staff.
+Any pupil who falls ill during the morning will be removed immediately to the medical room and cared for separately by a member of staff wearing PPE.
+Parents will be contacted and asked to collect their child and take them for a test.

 What happen if the teacher exhibits symptoms of Covid 19?